ashishc534/Resume/README.md

 # Resume
-My Interactive Resume with Lots of JS and Jquery!
+My Interactive Resume with JS and Jquery effects!